-In essence, Ayurveda is all about living in harmony with nature, your own unique nature (a.k.a mind-body type) and the nature around you, including all aspects of your daily life and the environment in which you live — the time of day, season of the year, stage of life.
+Simply put, Ayurveda is all about living in harmony with nature, your own unique nature (a.k.a mind-body type) and the nature around you.
+This includes all aspects of your daily life and the environment in which you live — the time of day, season of the year, stage of life.

 When you live in harmony with nature, you’ll have optimal health and radiant natural beauty.
 Your body will operate at it’s highest level, self-heal and give you the energy you need to fulfill your purpose in the world.

-According to Ayurveda, all of nature is comprised of the five elements, the building blocks of life:
+According to Ayurveda, all of nature is made up of the five elements, the building blocks of life:

-These five elements and their qualities — such as cold, hot, moist, dry, heavy – combine to form the three doshas or energetic forces known as Vata, Pitta and Kapha.
+These five elements and their qualities – such as cold, hot, moist, dry, heavy – combine to form the three doshas known as Vata, Pitta and Kapha.